s1monfarrow/mostlymonkey/index.md

 # Architecture Consultant
 Hi I’m an independent architecture consultant.
 The consultant part of that doesn’t mean a flash suit, more that its extremely easy to fire me.

+especiall as I can t make lambda work

 ## Whats with the domain name
 Every one of us is genetically 98% chimp, a lot of the ways that we react to things are based around that.
 Its useful to remember.